randyttruong/autogo-nacos/README.md

 # Nacos Golang Static Analyser

-This project is a static analyser for Kubernetes projects using `nacos-sdk-go` and written in Go.
-It analyses the repository and generates a TCPManifest containing the name of the service, the version of the service, and the TCP calls it made.
+This is a utility written in Go and Python for automatically generating microsegmentation policies for applications that utilize Kubernetes container orchestration and Nacos Service Mesh.
+It analyses an application's source code, generates a `TCPManifest` containing the name of the service, the version of the service, the TCP calls it makes, and finally generates Kubernetes security policies by generating a service graph of the application topology.

 ## Prerequisites